How to identify content which is not performing well, and solutions to common problems.

 What it is

-A piece of content which isn’t having the effect or impact you thought it would have.
+- having the effect or impact you thought it would have

-The page may not be getting as much traffic as you would expect for its subject matter.
-It may also be that users are not spending much time on the page, are exiting without clicking on anything or are leaving feedback to say that they haven’t found what they are looking for.
+It may also be that users are not spending much time on the page, are exiting without clicking on anything or are leaving feedback to say that they haven’t found what they’re looking for.

 Underperforming content may appear in fewer search results, meaning that fewer people will find your site.